Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Designated Security Official (§164.308(a)(2))

 The regulation requires one individual — not a committee and not a vendor — to be formally designated as your Security Official, responsible for developing and implementing your HIPAA security policies.
 For small practices, this is often the practice owner or office manager.
 What matters is that the designation is documented and the person understands their responsibilities.
-Pairing that individual with a qualified managed security services provider is a practical model for practices that cannot staff a dedicated security role.
+Pairing that individual with a qualified managed HIPAA security provider is a practical model for practices that cannot staff a dedicated security role.

 Workforce Training and Access Management (§164.308(a)(3) and §164.308(a)(4))